Crunchy and light way to enjoy the traditional Ramadan dessert, knafeh. Perfect for summer days.

 - Melt butter and add to the knafeh, mix knafeh and butter with hand.

-- Brush two identical oven safe pans with a Tbsp each of melted butter - I've used two 12inch
+- Brush two identical oven safe pans with a tablespoon each of melted butter - I've used two 12inch

 - pizza pans- spread half of the knafeh in each pan and press tightly with a bowl.